bomonike/bomonike.github.io/aws-onboarding.md

 {% include l18n.html %}
 {% include _toc.html %}

 <a target="_blank" href="https://wilsonmar.github.io/aws-onboarding/">This</a> is a logically presented <strong>hands-on deep dive</strong> on how to setup AWS cloud like a pro.
-Advice prefixed by "PROTIP" highlight my hard-won advice available no                                            where else.
+Advice prefixed by "PROTIP" highlight my hard-won advice available nowhere else.

 Covered here are instructions on how to install and code <strong>CLI scripts</strong> and Python programs, and 3rd party tools used by pros.